 Planned gifts enable the American Wild Horse Campaign to implement the best programs to save wild horses and burros through legislation, litigation and advocacy.
 U.S. tax laws are structured to encourage charitable giving, and unlimited amounts can generally be donated to charitable purposes free of estate and gift taxes.
 Your estate plan represents your beliefs, and a way to continue your life passion into the future.
 There are many giving options as to how you can make wild horses and burros a part of your legacy:

-We strongly suggest that you consult with your attorney or other independent professional advisor to ensure that your plans are in compliance with all applicable laws.
+We strongly suggest that you consult with your attorney or another independent professional advisor to ensure that your plans are in compliance with all applicable laws.

 Probably the most well-known estate-planning tool is the Last Will and Testament.
 Whether standing alone or as part of a multifaceted estate plan, a will is a convenient and often simple and straightforward way to distribute assets to those you love.
 It is also a powerful way to help wild horses and burros: